tarwn/lessthandot-hugo/blogs/content/posts/2011-05-03-have-you-tried-out-tfs2010.md

   * [Visual Studio 2010 RTM (Windows [7] Virtual PC)][2]
   * [Visual Studio 2010 RTM (Virtual PC 2007 SP1)][3]

-[Brian Keller posted more information][4] on the images and what they have included as well as some information to simplify downloading the collection of .rar&#8217;s that compose each image.
+[Brian Keller posted more information][4] on the images and what they have included as well as some information to simplify downloading the collection of .rar's that compose each image.

 Besides trying out the built-in tools, I also intend on playing with some of the additional templates that are out there for project and task management in TFS.

   * [MS Scrum Template 1.0][5]
-  * [EMC&#8217;s Scrum for Team System][6]
+  * [EMC's Scrum for Team System][6]

-As if that isn&#8217;t enough, there is a remarkable amount of information at [MSDN][7] on the test labs, Build process, Branching, Requirements Management, Integration, &#8230; the list goes on.
+As if that isn't enough, there is a remarkable amount of information at [MSDN][7] on the test labs, Build process, Branching, Requirements Management, Integration, … the list goes on.

  [1]: http://www.microsoft.com/downloads/details.aspx?FamilyID=e0198b64-4acb-4709-b07f-359fb4d523bc "Download Hyper-V image"
  [2]: http://www.microsoft.com/downloads/details.aspx?FamilyID=509c3ba1-4efc-42b5-b6d8-0232b2cbb26e "Download Win 7 Virtual PC Image"